CPT®

 Participate in the CPT® code development process

-Current Procedural Terminology (CPT®) codes are the uniform language of medicine enabling stakeholders across the health care ecosystem to document, communicate and understand the care provided to patients.
+Current Procedural Terminology (CPT®) codes describe medical services and procedures performed by physicians and other qualified health care professionals.
+As a uniform language of medicine, they enable physicians, providers, payers, regulators, vendors and health care technology organizations to document, communicate and understand the care provided to patients.

 Sign up for CPT® News